NIHON NOHYAKU CO., LTD.

 Global Zero Accidents

-Group companies that have manufacturing sites outside Japan work toward achieving zero accidents through efforts such as utilizing ISO45001 (Occupational Safety & Health Management System).
-We plan to continue expanding Responsible Care activities outside Japan so that the entire Nihon Nohyaku Group works together to carry out occupational safety & health and process safety & disaster prevention initiatives through Responsible Care activities.
+As part of the Responsible Care activities, Group companies in Japan work toward the goal of achieving zero occupational/commuting accidents and serious equipment-related accidents through the Occupational Safety & Health and Process Safety & Disaster Prevention Code.
+Regular safety and health committee meetings are held at all sites, regardless of whether they are offices, laboratories, or other facilities.
+Furthermore, all commercial vehicles are equipped with dashboard cameras, and ratings of driving by insurance companies are used to raise awareness about safe driving.
+Group companies that have manufacturing sites outside Japan work toward achieving zero accidents through efforts such as using ISO45001 (Occupational Safety & Health Management System).
+We plan to continue expanding Responsible Care activities outside Japan so that the entire Group can work together to carry out occupational safety & health and process safety & disaster prevention initiatives through Responsible Care activities.

 Global Occupational Safety Audit System

-Avoiding and Eliminating Accidents in the Research Stage and on the Production Sites
+Avoiding Accidents in the Research Stage

-Moreover, all production sites have acquired ISO45001 and promote safety activities and equipment maintenance using an Occupational Safety & Health Management System.
-Nichino Service carries out risk assessment on a 5-stage scale, and with a company policy to eliminate level 3 or higher risks, it works to reduce risks by reviewing work procedures and improving equipment based on the results of assessment.
+All of our production sites have acquired ISO45001 and promote safety activities and equipment maintenance using an Occupational Safety & Health Management System.
+Nichino Service carries out risk assessment on a 5-stage scale, and with a company policy of eliminating level 3 or higher risks, it works to reduce risks by reviewing work procedures and improving equipment based on the results of assessment.
+We have also started deliberations on developing an intelligent and automated smart factory that considers not only production efficiency but also safety.
+We strive to prevent and eliminate accidents at our overseas production sites.
+Going forward, we plan to carry out initiatives to improve our management level through regular inspections and audits.

 PAGETOP